Family Tree Gift Experience: Research Day

 - Advise them if their research goals are attainable

-The gift recipient will also need to a prepare a Research Plan for this section of the day.
+The gift recipient will also need to a prepare a Research Plan (see below) for this section of the day.
+If their tree is online, the genealogist will also require access to this tree.

 On this Gift Experience the genealogist does not undertake research on behalf of the Gift Recipient except in preparation for the day; this Gift Experience is more about making the Gift Recipient a better family historian.